Site logo

 A simple answer would be:

-Someone with professional credibility, writing content for a website that displays continuous authority and consistency in the topic.
+Someone with professional credibility who writes content for a website that displays continuous authority and consistency in the topic.

 So here are quick examples:

-• A professional violinist who starts a website that talks about Violins inside out.
+• A professional violinist who started a website that talks about Violins inside out.

 • A professional psychologist who creates content about mental illness on a website that consistently covers mental illness across the board.